 Also, Vegeta has no idea what a condom is (or the idea of one).
 This makes sense in that Vegeta was a kid when Freeza destroyed his home world and his only parental figure was Nappa.
 So if Saiyans even had such a thing, Vegeta probably would have never learned what one is at all.
 It's also possible Saiyans simply never had them period.

 It actually makes perfect sense that Goku would have no idea (besides not being very bright) that his hair turns yellow when transformed.
-The times he would have been transformed, he wouldn't have had any opportunity to actually notice any superficial changes, what with the lack of mirrors and people trying to kill him.
+The times he would have been transformed, he wouldn't have had any opportunity to actually notice any superficial changes, what with the lack of mirrors and being distracted by people trying to kill him.

 In the Bardock Father of Goku special, Freeza mentally bemoans the fact that he's always hearing heroic speeches.
 The next time we see the tyrant (25 years later) he's started keeping track of how many times he's heard certain Stock Phrases.
 It's very possible that Bardock's speech inspired Freeza to start his mental list.